European foreign policy of the Chamberlain ministry

 Later that day he stood outside Number 10 Downing Street and again read from the document and concluded:

 My good friends, for the second time in our history, a British Prime Minister has returned from Germany bringing peace with honour.
 I believe it is peace for our time.

 The European foreign policy of the Chamberlain ministry from 1937 to 1940 was based on British Prime Minister Neville Chamberlain's commitment to "peace for our time" by pursuing a policy of appeasement and containment towards Nazi Germany and by increasing the strength of Britain's armed forces until, in September 1939, he delivered an ultimatum over the invasion of Poland, which was followed by a declaration of war against Germany.

 Commitment to peace

-As many others in Europe who had witnessed the horrors of the First World War and its aftermath, Chamberlain was committed to peace.
+Like many others in Europe who had witnessed the horrors of the First World War and its aftermath, Chamberlain was committed to peace.
 The theory was that dictatorships arose if peoples had grievances and that by removing the source of those grievances, a dictatorship would become less aggressive.
 A popular belief was that the Treaty of Versailles was the underlying cause of Adolf Hitler's grievances.
 Chamberlain, as even his political detractors admitted, was an honourable man, who had been raised in the old school of European politics.
 His attempts to deal with Nazi Germany through diplomatic channels and to quell any sign of dissent from within, particularly from Churchill, were called by Chamberlain "the general policy of appeasement" on 30 June 1934.